angelomp2001/investment_returns_simulator/README.md

 8/2/2025: target stats: max days between gains, max days within gains.✅

-8/17/2025: add save feature to symbols_and_results_stats(). ✅ bug: symbols_data isn't updating, and so end_date is stuck at 7/10/2025, which throws off the training window ⚠️ Create get() for reading saved stats_df.  create histogram function(symbols_df, returns_df, stats_df), create timeline of relative gains
+8/17/2025: add save feature to symbols_and_results_stats(). ✅ bug: symbols_data isn't updating under old code, but it does under new code.  and so end_date is stuck at 7/10/2025, which throws off the training window ⚠️ Create get() for reading saved stats_df.  create histogram function(symbols_df, returns_df, stats_df), create timeline of relative gains